 If you’ve ever spent time in the personal finance world, there’s a good chance you’ve started to think we are straightening out our money situation and saying goodbye to consumerism.
-These stats might make you realize we still have a ways to go.
+These stats (updated for 2019!) might make you realize we still have a ways to go.

 Five Scary Money Statistics

 The bad news?
 There are some really scary money statistics related to how we save and how we shop.
-There is some good news too, of course.
+There is some good news too, of course, and we’ll get to that too.
 Just call me Little Miss Ray of Sunshine.

 This is pretty bleak.
 I’d wager to say it’s a combination of underlying social conditions–stagnant wages, the student loan crisis–and consumerism.
-As a country, we value spending infinitely more than we value savings…and it shows.
+As a country, we are taught to value spending infinitely more than savings…and it shows.
+Just ask my closet.

 I want to be appalled by this.
 But honestly?
 You don’t end up with over 200 pairs of shoes (not even counting boots!) by making thoughtful purchases.
 This is why being mindful with my money is so important to me now.
-It’s also why I will believe in the latte factor forever and ever amen.
+It’s also why I–someone who has never even consumed a full cup of coffee in her life–will believe in the latte factor forever and ever amen.

 Again, I think there are two ways to look at this number.
 Some of it is undoubtedly a response to the tricky economic conditions millenials are navigating.
 But I’m also not going to give a free pass to YOLO, Instagram, or self-care that is really just a shopping spree in disguise.
 As the former queen of retail therapy, I can promise you it’s not cheap or healthy.